Cary Kolat: International competition

 After college Kolat participated in 13 international events for the United States, as member of the United States Men's Freestyle Wrestling Team from 1997–2001 at 63 kg.
 During that time he won a silver and a bronze medal, respectively, at the 1997 Krasnoyarsk and 1998 Tehran FILA Wrestling World Championships.
 He also competed for the United States in freestyle wrestling for the 2000 Summer Olympics in Sydney, Australia, where he finished ninth.
 Kolat was also a three-time World Cup gold medalist (1998, 1999, 2000) and World Cup silver medalist in 2001.
 He was also a Pan American Games gold medalist in 1999 and a Pan American gold medalist in 2000.

 Return

-After much time off, Kolat returned to national freestyle competition in early 2011 at the Asics US Open, where he finished 2nd behind Teyon Ware, losing 1-0, 0-4, 1-1.
+After much time off, Kolat returned to national freestyle competition in early 2011 at the Asics US Open, where he finished 2nd behind Teyon Ware, losing 1–0, 0–4, 1–1.
 In 2012, he also qualified for the 2012 US Olympic Trials.

 Coaching career

 After his college wrestling career ended, Kolat finished his degree in criminal justice at Lock Haven, graduating in July 2003.
-He then coached at Lock Haven, Lehigh, Wisconsin, West Virginia, and North Carolina.
-He now runs a wrestling instructional website called Kolat.com.
+He then served as an assistant wrestling coach at Lock Haven, Lehigh, Wisconsin, West Virginia, and North Carolina.
+He also runs a wrestling instructional website, called Kolat.com.

 In April 2014, Kolat was named the head coach of Campbell University's wrestling program in Buies Creek, North Carolina.
 Kolat replaced Joe Boardwine and, after Dave Auble, is the second Olympian wrestler to serve as Campbell's head coach.

 In March 2020, he was hired as head coach at the U.S. Naval Academy in Annapolis, Maryland.

+Mixed martial arts record

+Kolat also trained with Team Quest and competed in mixed martial arts.
+He fought Enoch Wilson at SportFight 12 on September 16, 2005, losing by a triangle choke in the second round.